github/dependency-submission-toolkit/README.md

 You may use classes from `@github/dependency-submission-toolkit` to help in building your own GitHub Action for submitting dependencies to the Dependency Submission API.
-At a high-level, the steps to use the classes are as follows:
+At a high level, the steps to use the classes
+are:

 1. Create a `Graph` of all of the packages that could be included in your manifest, as well define as the relationships between them.